Published on 20/05/2022

-Information that you give us
+Information which you provide to us directly

 Make a reservation with us, including telephone reservations where the personal information is placed into our reservations system;

 Sign up for any of our services or activities;

 Request a brochure or newsletter;

 Enter a competition;

 Respond to a survey;

 Create a customer account;

-- Purchase an adventure and/or good using our online sales platform
+Purchase an adventure and/or good using our online sales platform

 Provide passenger information to comply with maritime regulations;

 Participate in our recruitment processes;